by Calculated Risk on 7/27/2018 10:17:00 AM

 The second graph shows residential investment as a percent of GDP.

 Residential Investment as a percent of GDP decreased in Q2, however RI has generally been increasing.
 RI as a percent of GDP is only just above the bottom of the previous recessions - and I expect RI to continue to increase for the next couple of years.

 The increase is now primarily coming from single family investment and home remodeling.

 I'll break down Residential Investment into components after the GDP details are released.

 Note: Residential investment (RI) includes new single family structures, multifamily structures, home improvement, broker's commissions, and a few minor categories.

 The third graph shows non-residential investment in structures, equipment and "intellectual property products".
-Investment in equipment - as a percent of GDP - is mostly moving sideways.
-Other investment is generally trending up as a percent of GDP, except for investment in energy and power.
+Investment in non-residential structures - as a percent of GDP - picked up.